 Open-Source Projects

-Open-source projects are learning technologies that are open to the public to view, download, install, and use.
-The original source code is made freely available, so these projects also encourage contributions, meaning people who download and change the code can in turn share their changes for everyone else to use.
+Open-source projects are learning technologies that anyone can download, install, and use.
+Because the code is freely available, these projects also encourage contributions, meaning people who change the code can share their changes for everyone else to use.

-The LT Hub has started several open-source projects and contributes to existing open-source projects started by others.
+The LT Hub has started open-source projects and contributed to open-source projects started by others.

 Projects We Lead

-Projects that we have started and continue to maintain include ComPAIR, iPeer, and the Learning Tools Interoperability (LTI) Shim.
+Projects that we have started include ComPAIR, iPeer, and the Learning Tools Interoperability (LTI) Shim.

 ComPAIR

 ComPAIR is UBC’s homegrown peer review tool that adds comparing to the process of students reviewing one another’s work.
-In ComPAIR, students see pairs of their peers’ assignments presented side-by-side for criteria-guided comparison and feedback.
-Students learn by comparing and identifying strengths or weaknesses that may not be as evident in an isolated assignment, encouraging productive peer feedback and critical thinking.
+In ComPAIR, students see pairs of their peers’ assignments presented side-by-side for comparison and feedback.
+Students learn by comparing and identifying strengths or weaknesses that may not be as evident in an isolated assignment.
+The process encourages productive peer feedback and critical thinking.

 iPeer